-I am writing with great sadness to inform you that one of our medical students, [NAME] a [FIRST/SECOND/THIRD/FOURTH] year student, has died.
-Our thoughts and sympathies are with [HIS/HER] family and friends and the medical school community.
+I am writing with great sadness to inform you that one of our residents, [NAME], a PGY [XXX] in the [SCHOOL NAME] residency program, has died.
+Dr. [NAME] was a graduate of [SCHOOL NAME] Medical School.
+Our thoughts and sympathies are with [HIS/HER] family and friends and the Department of [DEPARTMENT NAME].

-All available medical students were given the news of the death today.
+All available residents were given the news of the death today.
 The cause of death has not yet been determined by the authorities.
 We are aware that there has been some talk about the possibility that this was a suicide death.
 Rumors may begin to circulate, and we ask you to respond to any speculations as to the cause of death with a reminder that this is not yet clear.
 We'll do our best to give you accurate information as it becomes known to us.